Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 The second version supports two irons and measures 10′ x 5 1/8″ with four large 1 1/4” lion paw feet.
 On face: same legend as the single stand, plus the words W. R. HATTON & SONS.
 LTD. WORMWOOD SCRUBS LONDON.
 Two ovals held non heat conducting asbestos pads.
 On the reverse: an unusual, un-filed 3/4″ long x 3/4″ high wedge mark at the center.
 Rd No. 272029 (for 1896).
 Wormwood Scrubs was/is an inner London suburb.

 Over the intervening years I sold both of these stands but have always kept an eye out for another.
 Recently I discovered a double Hatton stand on eBay UK but the listing stated “Does Not Ship to United States.”
 I emailed the Seller who agreed to open her auction to international bidders and I was the winner!

-I was delighted to receive this stand in mint condition with the (possibly) original asbestos pads intact.
-Now I better understand how it was meant to be used.
+I received this stand in mint condition with the original asbestos pads intact.
+Now I better appreciate how it originally appeared and was meant to be used.
 A single hole in each pad accepts a screw and nut for attachment through the center stand openings.
 The measurements and description are the same as noted above.
 It weighs 2 pounds 5 ounces, without pads.

 Since I’m unsure whether these asbestos pads might be still be hazardous to handle, I’ve removed them for display.